Setup an HTTPS-enabled web server with httpd

 .

-This guide assumes you have already setup OpenBSD on your desired server of choice.
 Most commands will need to run via doas

 , since you should be logged in as a created user - never root